-- i IMPORTANT: If you are creating an Incremental or Delta Backup job, set this field to 1.
-If you enter a different number, the plug-in limits the number to 1, and displays the following message upon completion with warnings: Backup Option 'Number of Sessions' = '<configuredNumber>' changed to '1' for 'INCREMENTAL' or 'DELTA' backup - Purge Logs: Under Purge Logs, configure the following parameters - Purge Archived Logs: To remove the archived logs automatically after they are backed up, select this check box.
+- i IMPORTANT: For all backup jobs, set this field to 1 or 2.
+If you enter a different number, the plug-in limits the number to 2, and displays the following message upon completion with warnings: Backup Option 'Number of Sessions' = '<configuredNumber>' changed to '2' for 'FULL' or 'INCREMENTAL' or 'DELTA' backup - Purge Logs: Under Purge Logs, configure the following parameters - Purge Archived Logs: To remove the archived logs automatically after they are backed up, select this check box.
 The plug-in deletes all archived logs except the Active Logs.
 Also, the plug-in does not delete the number of logs specified in the Logs to Keep Before Active Log option. - Logs to Keep before Active Log Option: To specify the number of logs preceding the current active database log in the server that should not be purged, use this option with the Purge Archived Logs option.
-Enter a number from 1 to 999. - 3 Click Save to save the set.

-4 In the Create New Set dialog box, specify a name for the set, and click Save.
+Enter a number from 1 to 999. - 3 Click Save to save the set. - 4 In the Create New Set dialog box, specify a name for the set, and click Save.